Here’s the latest news from India about vaccinations and a COVID update from some of the nunneries.

 As we said in Part 1, nunneries are complex institutions requiring a lot of hands-on work by the nuns to function smoothly.
 As you will see from the photos below, the nuns take an active role in running the nunneries.
-For instance, at Dolma Ling Nunnery, the largest of the 7 nunneries supported by the Tibetan Nuns Project and home to over 230 nuns, there is a nuns’ committee that oversees the various aspects of nunnery life.
+For instance, at Dolma Ling Nunnery, the largest of the 7 nunneries supported by the Tibetan Nuns Project and home to almost 250 nuns, there is a nuns’ committee that oversees the various aspects of nunnery life.

 Nuns at Geden Choeling Nunnery in Dharamsala taking exams.
 In addition to their studies and Buddhist practice, Tibetan Buddhist nuns perform many other tasks to keep their nunneries running smoothly.

 These leadership roles include kitchen managers who do the purchasing for the kitchen and are often directly involved in cooking; treasurers who are responsible for nunnery finances, running the nunnery store, and making purchases for the nunnery; and the keeper of the temple who makes the daily water offerings, lights the butter lamps, escorts visitors, and keeps the temple clean.

 Collage of photos showing some of the handicrafts and the shop at Dolma Ling Nunnery.

 One of our goals at the Tibetan Nuns Project is to help the nuns achieve more self-sufficiency through skill building and income-generating projects.
 The nuns at Dolma Ling make a range of handicrafts such as prayer flags and malas for sale in the nunnery shop and through our online store.
 In spite of the various self-sufficiency projects, the nunneries still need outside support.
 The nuns are not in their own country.
 They are refugees and do not have access to major sources of revenue within India.